 We serve our delicious Hot & Cold buffet luncheon, including a variety of Hot dishes, scrumptious cold meats, selected breads, tropical fruits and salads before departing Michaelmas Cay for Hastings Reef, where on arrival, you are content, rested and ready to enter the water again.

-While travelling over to Hastings Reef we often see dolphins and whales during their migration.
+While travelling over to Hastings Reef we often see dolphins and whales during their migration (May-September).

 Hastings Reef 30 nautical miles out from Cairns, during the last ice age some 15,000 years ago is where the Australian coast line resided and it was here the reef began to grow.

 This is the preferred location for corals, well away from the coast and the effect of the rivers and streams; out here on the very edge of the Pacific Ocean is where the corals thrive.
 Of course, with the healthy corals there are many dynamic and colourful fish.

 Hasting is a typical outer reef, on most days a line of breakers marks where the deep ocean swells break onto the reef wall.
 The reef itself is shallow on top, with steep sides reminiscent of cliffs falling away into the surrounding water.

 For divers and snorkellers you are swimming in the clear ocean water which provides the utmost visibility.

 Seastar moors on the calm side at one of the most interesting locations and although the back of the boat may be hanging over the shallow coral the bow of the boat is in 20 metres of water.